RalleYTN/SimpleJSON/README.md

 - *BUGFIX*: Fixed a bug that caused floating point numbers to be serialized as integers
 - *BUGFIX*: Fixed a bug that caused values of collections and maps to be deserialized as `JSONObject` instead of their respectively defined generic type.
 - *BUGFIX*: Fixed a bug that caused character arrays to not convert into string arrays during JSON output under certain circumstances.
+- *BUGFIX*: JSONParseException will now actually show a string representation of the unexpected token instead of its ID

 ### Version 2.0.0
 <sub>NOTE: This version is incompatible with older versions of the library.</sub>